-The turn of the century provides a Happy New Year for coffee and a couple of brothers.
+The turn of the century provides a Happy New Year for coffee history and a couple of brothers.
 Hills Brothers packages roasted coffee beans for the first time in vacuum tins.
 R.W.
-Hills, a passionate innovator, developed a process that removed air from coffee packaging, resulting in fresher beans.
+Hills, a passionate innovator, developed a process that removed air frBack to the history of Starbucks coffee.om coffee packaging, resulting in fresher beans.
 Known as vacuum packing, this discovery is the most used method to this day.
 Unfortunately, for other roasters it's all- downhill from here.
 Local shops and mills around the country are all but extinguished now that this new method is available.

 High Technology really is on the move: Not only was the escalator invented this year, so was instant coffee!
 Japanese-American chemist Satori Kato creates a soluble blend of coffee and premiers it at the Pan-American Exposition.
 Every American is in a rush.
 Rush.
 Rush.
 Everything must be instant.
 Who has time anymore?
 Well, maybe those Europeans...

 Germans, so fond of a lingering over afternoon coffee, coin the term "Kaffee Klatsch" to describe women who gathered to converse of the day's latest views and gossip.